Kissing Cup's Race (1920 film)

 Kissing Cup's Race is a 1920 British silent sports film directed by Walter West and starring Violet Hopson, Gregory Scott and Clive Brook.
-It is based on the poem Kissing Cup's Race by Campbell Rae Brown.
+It was written by J. Bertram Brown and Benedict James based on the poem Kissing Cup's Race by Campbell Rae Brown.
+The story had previously been filmed as Kissing Cup (1913), and was again filmed in 1930 as the talkie Kissing Cup's Race.